woutvanlommel/project/readme.md

 We gaan dit jaar veel met git moeten werken en hiervoor zijn we nu aan het oefenen

 ### What is this project about?
-Op **SyntraPXL** gaan we leren programmeren en zelf applicaties leren maken
+Op **SyntraPXL** gaan we leren programmeren en zelf applicaties leren maken``

+I renamed the project map!